 v11-12.
 The beasts are judged.
 The little horn, speaking presumptuous things, perishes when the fourth beast is utterly destroyed.

 v13-14.
-Daniel now contrasts the beasts, who emerge from the abyss of the sea, with one like a son of man who comes from the clouds.
+Daniel now contrasts the beasts, which emerge from the abyss of the sea, with one like a son of man who comes from the clouds.
 This heavenly figure is a human-like person who is given an eternal and universal kingdom.

 v15-16.
 As is typical of this literary form (apocalyptic), Daniel asks a personage (often an angel) what is the meaning of the vision.
 He does this within the dream.